inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

 Install Inmanta with Podman and Systemd
 ***************************************

-This page explains how to setup an orchestration server using podman and systemd.
+This page explains how to setup an Inmanta OSS orchestration server using Podman and Systemd.
-This guide assumes you already have `podman <http://podman.io/>`_ installed on your machine and that you are running a linux distribution with systemd.
+This guide assumes you already have `Podman <http://podman.io/>`_ installed on your machine and that you are running a Linux distribution with Systemd.

 .. note::
-    The full setup should be doable without any root privilege (rootless) on the host, running the orchestrator with your current user.
+    The full setup should be doable without any root privilege (rootless) on the host, running the orchestrator with an unprivileged user.

 .. warning::
-    The setup described below assumes you already have a postgresql instance available that the orchestrator can use for its persistent storage.
-If it is not the case, please jump to the end of this document, where we explain to you how to easily deploy a database using postman and systemd: :ref:`here<install-postgresql-with-podman>`
+    The setup described below assumes you already have a PostgreSQL instance available that the orchestrator can use for its persistent storage.
+If it is not the case, please :ref:`jump to the end of this document<install-postgresql-with-podman>`, where we explain to you how to easily deploy a database using Postman and Systemd.

 Pull the image